cognitedata/oryx/README.md

               -> IHttpNext<HttpContent>
 ```

-It's also possible to catch errors using the `catch` handler _before_ e.g `fetch`.
+It's also possible to catch errors using the `catch` handler _after_ e.g `fetch`.
 The function takes an `errorHandler`
-that is given the returned error and produces a new `next` continuation that may then decide to return `Ok` instead of
+that is given the returned error and produces a new `HttpHandler` that may then decide to transform the error and
-`Error`.
-This is very helpful when a failed request not necessarily means an error, e.g if you need to check if an
+continue processing, or fail with an error.
+This is very helpful when a failed request not necessarily means an error,
-object with a given id exists at the server.
+e.g if you need to check if an object with a given id exists at the server.

 ```fs
 val catch: